 Departure Lounge – Kavey Eats

-There are a lot of food related travel blogs out there.
+There are a lot of food-related travel blogs out there.
 I mean a lot.
-Some better than others but when it comes to food, I admit I’m one of those type of people.
-You know, the type who is always taking pictures of their food and posting it on instagram.
+Some better than others but when it comes to food, I admit I’m one of those types of people.
+You know, the type who is always taking pictures of their food and posting it on Instagram.
 I do tend to focus on beer-tography more but I do love food.
-If your like me then you like today’s Departure Lounge guest.
-Kavita from the blog Kavey Eats amongst other things focuses on food in a the holistic way.
-Yes she talks about, reviews and interviews chefs and restaurant owners.
+If you’re like me then you like today’s Departure Lounge guest.
+Kavita from the blog Kavey Eats amongst other things focuses on food in a holistic way.
+Yes, she talks about, reviews and interviews chefs and restaurant owners.
 She digs deeper, speaking with farmers and sellers in the markets.
-She talks cookbooks and receipies and ingredients….and I getting hungry just thinking about it all.
+She talks cookbooks and recipes and ingredients….and I’m getting hungry just thinking about it all.

 Name(s): Kavita Favelle

 Blog Content: Kavey Eats is a personal food and travel blog, founded in 2009.
 On the food side, I share restaurant reviews, a cookery book, and class reviews, lots of recipes, interviews with food professionals, fellow bloggers and more.

 My travel content includes lots of photography and detail-rich articles about the trips I͛ve taken, with advice on what to see, do and eat.

 Since last summer I͛ve also been posting a weekly Travel Quote series in which I illustrate a favorite quote from my collection against one of my own images.